download13/swkit/README.md

 ```

 `dist/index.js` is in [UMD](https://github.com/umdjs/umd) format so it can be imported by a build process, or simply used via [importScripts](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts).
+If imported with `importScripts`, the contents of the library will be found under the global object `swkit`.